rcatolino/remote/readme.md

 + SLEEP

-Then the server reads the 'remote-config.json' config file to know how it should translate these commands into dbus calls.
+Then the server reads the 'remote-config.json' config file to know how it should translate these commands into dbus calls (see config-spec.md).
 You can associate any command to any dbus call.
 You can use a tool such as d-feet to find the call you want to use.